Josephleathem/Project_Landing-Page/README.md

     I Completed the Footer for both pages
     I Completed the layout for section five
-    I used flex grow 1 to adjust the pages main section to always fit the viewport
+    I used flex grow 1 to adjust the pages main section to always fit the viewport I Completed the layout for section six/marketing analysis form